Top Wine Tasting Panels, Judges

 The annual Port & Wine Challenge is hosted by the Cape Port Producers’ Association in June, focusing on improving the quality of Cape Ports and recognising top examples of the different styles made in South Africa – namely Cape Ruby, Cape Tawny, Cape Vintage, Cape Late Bottled Vintage (LBV), Cape Pink and Cape White Port.
 For more info click here.

-The annual Champagne & Sparkling Wine World Championships in London attract hundreds of entries to what is the largest competition where a panel of specialist judges focus on bubblies from around the globe.
+The Champagne & Sparkling Wine World Championships in London in July attract hundreds of entries to what is the largest competition where a panel of specialist judges focus on bubblies from around the globe.
 Champagnes of France, Cap Classiques from South Africa, Cavas from Spain, Proseccos from Italy and numerous other sparklers compete for gold and silver medals as well as national and international titles.
 For more info click here.

 The Forum Oenologie’s Chardonnay du Monde competition is held in March every year.
 The venue: Château des Ravatys, the wine estate of the Pasteur Institute at Saint Lager in the Burgundy wine region of France.
 The goal: to pick out the best Chardonnay wines of the world while celebrating the diversity of styles, with the winners awarded gold, silver and bronze medals on the basis of their intrinsic quality and the Top 10 gold medallists showcased.
 For more info click here.